system-transparency/stfe/doc/api.md

 appended.
 For example, a complete endpoint URL could be `https://log.example.com/2021/st/v0/get-signed-tree-head`.

+Input data (in requests) is sent as ASCII key/value pairs as HTTP entity headers, with their keys prefixed with the string `stlog-`.
+Example: For sending `treee_size=4711` as input a client would send the HTTP header `stlog-tree_size: 4711`.

+Output data (in replies) is sent in the HTTP message body in the same format as the input data, i.e. as ASCII key/value pairs on the format `Key: Value`.
+Example: For sending `tree_size=4711` as output a log would send an HTTP message body consisting of `stlog-tree_size: 4711`.

 The HTTP status code is 200 OK to indicate success.
 A different HTTP status code is used to indicate failure.
 The log should set the "error" key to a human-readable value that describes what went wrong.
 For example,